top of page

 history

 Phillips West is home to a mix of historic housing, large housing towers, and small single-family residences - all interspersed with large businesses and institutions.
-Phillips West is 84% renter, with many of these renters rent-burdened (meaning that they pay more than 30% of their income towards rent every month).
+Phillips West is 84% renter, with many of these renters being rent-burdened (meaning that they pay more than 30% of their income towards rent every month).

 In the 2021 Phillips West Community Survey, residents identified affordable housing as a priority that PWNO should work on.
 Many expressed concerns about homelessness while noting how race increases disparities in access to safe, affordable housing.
 Residents encouraged PWNO to provide residents of Phillips West with resources and information on tenants' rights, including financial resources.
 They also encouraged PWNO to serve as a bridge between property owners and renters.